-Whether you call the French capital home, are just visiting, or passing through, read our guide to the best current and upcoming Paris art exhibitions and events to see in winter 2021, from Damien Hirst to Martin Margiela
+Whether you call the French captial home, or are just visiting, here’s our guide to the best Paris art exhibitions and events to see in winter 2021, from Damien Hirst to Martin Margiela

-Next month, artist duo Christo and Jeanne-Claude will posthumously unveil their final work: L’Arc de Triomphe, Wrapped, in the city where they first met.
-As its title suggests, the piece will shroud the Parisian architecture icon in 25,000 sq m of silvery-blue polypropylene fabric, a testament to the duo’s fearless artistic vision, their adoration for the city, and its lasting relevance in the contemporary art landscape.
+Artist duo Christo and Jeanne-Claude recently staged their final work: L’Arc de Triomphe, Wrapped, in the city where they first met.
+As its title suggests, the piece shrouded the Parisian architecture icon in 25,000 sq m of silvery-blue polypropylene fabric, a testament to the duo’s fearless artistic vision, their adoration for the city, and its lasting relevance in the contemporary art landscape.

 Location: Fondation Cartier

 Dates: until 2 January 2022

 Damien Hirst, once-enfant terrible of British art, is currently dominating the Jean Nouvel-designed Fondation Cartier galleries.
 Not with pickled sharks or medical apparatus as one might readily assume but Cherry Blossoms.
 These vast new paintings, divided into single panels, diptychs, triptychs, quadriptychs, and even a hexaptych, are saturated with vivid colours, and dizzying clusters of erupting buds that attract viewers, but also consume them.
 As the artist says ‘The Cherry Blossoms are about beauty and life and death.
 They’re extreme – there’s something almost tacky about them.’

 5. Exhibition: Anni and Josef Albers: ‘L’art et la vie’